localstack/snowflake-docs/content/en/user-guide/hybird-tables/index.md

 ### Create a Hybrid table

-You can create a Hybrid table using the `CREATE HYBRID TABLE` query.
+You can create a Hybrid table using the `CREATE HYBRID TABLE` statement.
 In this example, you can create a Hybrid table called `test-table`:

 ```sql
 CREATE HYBRID TABLE "test-table"(id int, name TEXT, PRIMARY KEY(id));